-Raised in Lexington, Missouri, Josh Hawley serves as the state’s junior U.S. Senator.
+Raised in Lexington, Missouri, Josh Hawley serves as the state’s senior U.S. Senator.
 As Senator, Josh has earned a reputation for taking on the big and the powerful to protect Missouri workers and families.
 He has stood against anyone who would threaten the wellbeing of Missourians at every level – as a constitutional lawyer, as Missouri’s Attorney General, and now in Washington.

 A Son of Missouri

 A native of Lexington, Missouri in rural Lafayette County, Josh graduated from Rockhurst High School in Kansas City.
-After college and law school, he moved back home to Missouri, where he lives with his wife, Erin, their two boys, Elijah and Blaise, and their horse, Snap.
+After college and law school, he moved back home to Missouri, where he lives with his wife, Erin, their two boys, Elijah and Blaise, their daughter Abigail and their horse, Snap.

 Josh is recognized as one of the nation’s leading constitutional lawyers.
 He has litigated at the Supreme Court of the United States, the federal courts of appeals, and in state court, fighting for the people’s liberties.

 Fighting for Religious Liberty

 Josh has been a dedicated advocate for religious liberty, both as a U.S. Senator and as Missouri’s Attorney General.
 Before he became Attorney General, Josh fought Obamacare at the Supreme Court — and won — as one of the lead attorneys in the landmark Hobby Lobby case.
 Josh was also a lead attorney in the Hosanna-Tabor case at the Supreme Court, protecting the rights of churches.